-The Boston and Roxbury Mill Corporation as a toll road on top of its Mill Dam and opened to travel in 1821.
-It was known as alternatively as the Mill Dam Road or Western Avenue before it was accepted as an extension of Beacon Street by the City of Boston.
+The Boston and Roxbury Mill Corporation built a toll road on top of the Mill Dam and opened it to travel in 1821.
+It was known alternatively as the Mill Dam Road or Western Avenue before it was accepted as an extension of Beacon Street by the City of Boston.

-On June 9, 1854, the Commonwealth of Massachusetts entered into an indenture with the Boston and Roxbury Mill Corporation under which the company received title to the tidal flats two hundred feet north of the Mill Dam, west of the area they had already filled.
-In exchange, the company agreed to extend the sea wall to Brookline (to what is now Kenmore Square) and fill the land, to release its claims to land south of the Mill Dam (including the land where Beacon Street was located), and to forego its right to collect tolls on the Mill Dam Road after May 1, 1863 (between May of 1863 and December of 1868, the Commissioners on Public Lands continued to collect tolls for the benefit of the Commonwealth; in December of 1868, Beacon Street was accepted by the City of Boston as a public way and all tolls ceased).
+On June 9, 1854, the Commonwealth of Massachusetts entered into an indenture with the Boston and Roxbury Mill Corporation under which the corporation received title to the tidal flats two hundred feet north of the Mill Dam, west of the area they had already filled.
+In exchange, the corporation agreed to extend the sea wall to what is now Kenmore Square, to fill the land, to release its claims to land south of the Mill Dam (including the land where Beacon Street was located), and to forego its right to collect tolls on the Mill Dam Road after May 1, 1863 (between May of 1863 and December of 1868, the Commissioners on Public Lands continued to collect tolls for the benefit of the Commonwealth; in December of 1868, Beacon Street was accepted by the City of Boston as a public way and all tolls ceased).

-Soon after the indenture was agreed upon, the company began extending the sea wall, filling the land between it and the Mill Dam, with the southern 20 feet of land used to widen Beacon Street.
-The company subdivided the land into individual lots, all of which were 150 deep from Beacon, with a 30 foot wide passageway (Back Street) behind them between the lots and the sea wall.
+Soon after the indenture was agreed upon, the corporation began extending the sea wall, filling the land between it and the Mill Dam, with the southern 20 feet of land used to widen Beacon Street.
+The corporation subdivided the land into individual lots, all of which were 150 feet deep from Beacon, with a 30 foot wide passageway (Back Street) behind them between the lots and the sea wall.

 The map below illustrates the progress of the sale of land on the north side of Beacon, based on the date of the deeds from the Boston and Roxbury Mill Corporation, and, below that, when buildings were first constructed on the original land.